alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 claims meaning of sentences or words can be derived from the smaller fragments they are made of (in the case of sentences, those fragments being words, and in the case of words, those fragments being morphemes).
-One key aspect to identify here, is that this framework fundamentally struggles with giving meaning to those more basic elements.
+One key aspect to identify here is that this framework fundamentally struggles with giving meaning to those more basic elements.
 If a linguistic atom cannot be split further, how can we derive its meaning without simply imposing it?
 To avoid this call to fundamentalism,